 CMA CGM Fleet and Operations

-The CMA CGM fleet is extensive, with 536 vessels and a capacity of over two million TEUs for cargo.
-The fleet includes 14 ships that can haul more than 12,700 TEUs of cargo.
-The smallest ships in the fleet handle just 133 TEUs.
+The CMA CGM fleet is extensive, with 536 vessels and a cargo capacity of over two million TEUs.
+The fleet includes 14 ships that can haul more than 12,700 TEUs of cargo, and the smallest ships handle just 133 TEUs.

-Some of the largest container ships in the world are part of the fleet, including the Bougainville, Marco Polo, Kerguelen, and Benjamin Franklin.
+The fleet includes some of the largest container ships in the world, including the Bougainville, Marco Polo, Kerguelen, and Benjamin Franklin.

 CMA CGM’s operations span the globe, and the company owns several subsidiaries to serve local regions better: